dbertolino-github/iot-framework-smart-shipping/README.md

 SETUP INSTRUCTIONS

-1. Start a mongodb instance and create three collections (products, travels_test, vehicles) and then insert data through JSON file or or dumps in mongodb folder.
+1. Start a mongodb instance and create three collections (products, travels_test, vehicles) and then insert data through JSON file or dumps in mongodb folder.

 2. Start MQTT broker on default port 1883. (mosquitto, for example)